Entry Dependent Expert Selection in Distributed Gaussian Processes Using Multilabel Classification: Introduction

-To reduce computational expense, the prominent distributed Gaussian processes (DGPs) divide the training data into numerous subsets.
-In this scenario, the local inference is conducted for each partition separately, and then the local estimations are combined through ensemble learning~\cite{Barral, Verbraeken_2020, Liu_Huang}.
-A local GP with expertise in a particular section is called an expert.
-Experts share the same hyper-parameters, thus accounting for implicit regularisation and encountering overfitting~\cite{Deisenroth, Liu2020}.
-In a DGP, the \emph{conditional independence} (CI) assumption between partitions (i.e., between experts given the target) allows for factorizing the global posterior distribution as a product of local distributions.
-While this assumption reduces the computational cost, it results in inconsistencies and suboptimal solutions~\cite{Szabo}.
 Relaxing the independence assumption raises the aggregation's theoretical properties.
 If the experts' predictions are assumed to be random variables, their relative correlations define dependencies between experts.
-The aggregated posterior distribution, in this case, provides high-quality forecasts and is capable of returning consistent results \cite{Rulliere}.
-However, solutions that deal with the consistency problem suffer from extra computational costs induced by the need to find the inverse of the covariance matrix between experts for each test point \cite{Liu2020}.
+The aggregated posterior distribution, in this case, provides high-quality forecasts and is capable of returning consistent results \cite{Rulliere, Bachoc, jalali2022}.
+However, solutions that deal with the consistency problem suffer from extra computational costs induced by the need to find the inverse of the covariance matrix between experts for each test point.
+It means the complexity of this model cubically depends on the number of experts (say $M$), and therefore it can become computationally prohibitive when $M$ is large.

-To boost the efficiency of dependency-based aggregation, authors in ~\cite{jalali2021,jalali2021_arxiv} discuss complexity reduction as an expert selection scenario that excludes a subset of original experts and considers only the valuable experts in the aggregation.
-For this purpose, they use the Gaussian graphical model (GGM), where the nodes are original experts, and the edges are their interactions.
+Few works have considered boosting the efficiency of dependency-based aggregation.
+In~\cite{jalali2021,jalali2021_arxiv}, authors discuss complexity reduction as an expert selection scenario that excludes a subset of original experts and considers only the valuable experts in the aggregation.
+For this purpose, the precision matrix of the experts' predictions is estimated using a Gaussian graphical model (GGM).
+Experts are the nodes in the obtained undirected sparse graph, and their interactions are the edges.
 The nodes with fewer interactions are defined as unimportant experts and excluded from the model.
 This approach can lower the complexity and provide a good approximation for the original estimator.
 However, it is not flexible concerning new entries, and the selected experts are fixed for all test points.
+If new entry data points have specific behavior or are close to excluded partitions, the prediction error increases.

+The critical contribution of our work lies in selecting a subset of local experts for each new data point using multi-label classification.
+Unlike the static expert selection by GGM~\cite{jalali2021}, the proposed method does not assign a fixed set of local experts for all test points.
+A dynamic and flexible mechanism for each new observation designates related experts to provide local predictions.
+Multi-label classification~\cite{Herrera2016} is a generalization of multi-class classification, where multiple labels may be assigned to each instance.
+It originates from the investigation of the text categorization problem, where each document may belong to several predefined topics simultaneously.